 Why change curriculum?

-Alberta's Kindergarten to Grade 12 provincial curriculum has enabled our students to achieve at world-class levels.
-Nonetheless, our provincial curriculum is in need of updating.
+The current K-12 provincial curriculum has enabled our students to achieve at world-class levels.
+However, our provincial curriculum is in need of updating.
 Current curriculum ranges in age from eight to approximately 30 years old.

 Curriculum design & process